rcon420/sourcemod-mapchooser-extended/README.md

 - dynamic_mapcycle.cfg has all the instructions on how to use it.

-- for compiling use 1.7 or 1.8 sm because map chooser extended is quite old & needs to be rewritten.
+- for compiling I suggest using 1.7 sm because map chooser extended is quite old & needs to be rewritten but dynamic_mapcycle is written in the new style.

 ------